ceph/ceph-csi/docs/metrics.md

 csi_liveness 1
 ```

-Promethues can be deployed through the promethues operator described [here](https://coreos.com/operators/prometheus/docs/latest/user-guides/getting-started.html).
+Prometheus can be deployed through the prometheus operator described [here](https://coreos.com/operators/prometheus/docs/latest/user-guides/getting-started.html).
-The [service-monitor](../deploy/service-monitor.yaml) will tell promethues how
+The [service-monitor](../deploy/service-monitor.yaml) will tell prometheus how
 to pull metrics out of CSI.

 Each CSI pod has a service to expose the endpoint to prometheus.
 By default, rbd